BatoolJohn/Quantum-Computing_ML/README.md

 This project demonstrates:

-* Strong understanding of **machine learning fundamentals**
+* Strong understanding of **quantum algorithms (Grover’s Algorithm)**
-* Practical experience with **quantum computing frameworks (Qiskit)**
-* Ability to perform **comparative experimental analysis**
+* Ability to compare **classical vs quantum computation**
-* Awareness of **real-world limitations of emerging technologies**
+* Knowledge of **quantum noise and its impact**
+* Practical experience using **Qiskit and quantum simulations**

 ---

 ## 🧠 Conclusion

-While quantum computing offers theoretical advantages, this project shows that:

-* Classical machine learning models currently provide **better accuracy and efficiency**
+Grover’s Algorithm demonstrates a clear **theoretical advantage** over classical search by reducing complexity from **O(N) to O(√N)**.

+However, this project also highlights key challenges:

-* Quantum models are limited by:
+* Quantum simulations are computationally expensive

-  * Simulation overhead
-  * Algorithm maturity
-  * Hardware constraints

-👉 At present, **quantum machine learning is not yet competitive for small-scale practical problems**, but it holds strong potential for future advancements.
+* Noise significantly affects accuracy
+* Current hardware limitations restrict real-world performance

+👉 While quantum computing shows strong potential, **practical advantages are still limited by noise and hardware constraints**.

 ---